 Understanding the signs of a prescription drug addiction can help you to realize the true scope of the problem facing you or a loved one.
 Some of the most common signs include:

 Your emotions may also be affected, such as having excessive mood swings and being hostile when questioned about your prescription drug use.
 Different drugs have different physical and psychological symptoms.
-Among them:
+Among them, you may experience these symptoms at different times:

 While it can be difficult to admit that you need professional help, getting treatment at a rehab facility such as Discovery Point is not something to be feared.
 We can help you to overcome the obstacles that are stopping you from achieving a life that doesn’t revolve around substance abuse.

-Once you’ve successfully completed detox, you participate in various behavioral therapies that our healthcare practitioners have deemed necessary to help you overcome your substance use disorder.
+At Discovery Point, we specialize in treating prescription drug addiction.
+We make it easy for you to tap into the resources you need, with an individual treatment plan that’s designed to address your unique situation.
+Once you’ve successfully completed detox, you’ll participate in various therapies that our healthcare practitioners have determined are most effective to help you overcome your substance use disorder.
 Whether through cognitive behavioral therapy, multimodal therapy, dialectical behavior therapy, rational emotive behavior therapy or a combination of therapies, we will help you to change your negative behaviors and thinking, uncover and deal with emotional stress and trauma and provide you with the means to cope with stress and substance abuse triggers.

 You may also participate in recreational therapy during your time at our prescription drug rehab.
 By taking part in fun activities such as fishing, equine therapy and hiking among other activities, you can gain a new lease on life with a successful and lasting recovery from your addiction.